List of awards and nominations received by Nelly Furtado

 This is a comprehensive list of awards and nominations won by Nelly Furtado, a Canadian singer.
-Since beginning her career, Furtado has received 57 awards from 146 nominations.
+Since beginning her career, Furtado has received 105 awards and 243 nominations.

 Furtado's first single, "I'm like a Bird", from her debut album Whoa, Nelly!, earned her the Best Female Pop Vocal Performance at the 2002 Grammy Awards, a Juno award, and Best Pop New Artist Clip at the Billboard Music Video Awards.

 Her second album, Folklore (2003), wasn't successful saleswise, but it still earned her a Juno award and 5 other nominations.

 Loose, the third album, was the most successful album of her career.
 She won a Best International Female Solo Artist at the 2007 BRIT Awards, a Best Pop Collaboration with Vocals nomination at the 2007 Grammy Awards, and an Album of the Year award at the MTV Europe Music Awards.